 So you’ve gone through a merger/acquisition.
 You might be thinking, what’s next?
-Mergers and acquisitions.
-They’re a chance for organizations to join hands in reaction to market forces, so that both organizations can survive and thrive.
-By combining resources, organizations infuse themselves with new brainpower and capacity, and have the opportunity to become a more agile, reactive organization that can take on those market forces with more confidence than ever before.
+Mergers and acquisitions are great opportunities for growth – a chance for organizations to join hands in reaction to market forces, so that both organizations can survive and thrive and by combining resources, they infuse themselves with new brainpower and capacity.

-But M&A periods are notoriously rocky times for the teams at the affected organizations.
+M&A periods are notoriously rocky times for the teams at the affected organizations.
 Especially the time right after an M&A takes place, often called the “postmerger integration” phase, is a time of tension and uncertainty.
 Researchers have had trouble pinpointing the exact success rate of mergers and acquisitions, but no matter who you believe, the numbers aren’t good — somewhere between 40 to 60 percent of M&As fail and may actually cost businesses money.

 But the rate of M&As is rising, and Deloitte forecasts that this is a trend that is only going to continue.
 So, to paraphrase Jerry Seinfeld, what’s the deal with mergers and acquisitions?
 How can we make them better for our people, how does culture play a part, and how can we utilize a people-centered approach to ensure they are successes rather than busts?

 What most M&A deals overlook